 Benefits and features

-Stream Capture is designed to run on the Managed Windows Service (MWS) - currently Windows 7 - but will also run on Windows 8.
+Stream Capture is designed to run on the Managed Windows Service (MWS).

 Key features include: